Vegan Thai Chopped Salad

 Instructions

-- If you don’t have brown rice prepared, start cooking that now as it will need about 45 minutes to cook.
-Use white rice for a faster option, or sub with whole-grain pasta, noodles, farro or quinoa.
+- If you don't have brown rice prepared, start cooking that now as it will need about 45 minutes to cook.
+For quicker option, you can use white rice or quinoa.

 - Preheat the oven to 400 F.